joannakl/aps_s20/_includes/daily/week1.markdown

 (you need to register on VJudge prior to completing this survey)

 Due Friday, Feb.
 5:
-- problem set 1 posted on Ed
+- problem set 1 posted on Brightspace

 <!--
 ### Resources / Readings